jacobdufault/forge/Entities/README.md

 * Super simple save/load game support (replay support coming soon)
 * No more initialization and update order races

-By focusing on immutability, `Neon.Entities` is able to do some pretty awesome magic.
+By focusing on immutability, `Forge.Entities` is able to do some pretty awesome magic.
 It gives you automatic multithreading and deterministic execution (great for RTS, tower-defense, and simulation games!).
-Further, `Neon.Entities` removes the dreaded updated order and initialization order problems that are common to so many frameworks.
+Further, `Forge.Entities` removes the dreaded updated order and initialization order problems that are common to so many frameworks.
 Do you ever recall working with a `PositionChangedEvent`?
-That's completely removed in `Neon.Entities`; you can listen for data changes/additions/removals *and* be able to see the previous state of the data, before the modification.
+That's completely removed in `Forge.Entities`; you can listen for data changes/additions/removals *and* be able to see the previous state of the data, before the modification.

-`Neon.Entities` has first class support for saving and loading of games (replay support is simple to implement and will be eventually added in a `Neon.Replays` module); to save a game, all you have to do is add a few lines of annotations to objects which are used in the game simulation (`Json.NET` is used for serialization).
+`Forge.Entities` has first class support for saving and loading of games (replay support is simple to implement and will be eventually added in a `Forge.Replays` module); to save a game, all you have to do is add a few lines of annotations to objects which are used in the game simulation (`Json.NET` is used for serialization).

-To aid in game design, `Neon.Entities` has two modes of operation; one for the game designer, where you can edit game state, and one for the gamer, where the game is actually simulated.
+To aid in game design, `Forge.Entities` has two modes of operation; one for the game designer, where you can edit game state, and one for the gamer, where the game is actually simulated.
 The game designer mode is perfect for creating a level in the `Unity` editor, and then you switch to the engine mode to play it!
 Simple.

 ## Implementation Overview
 So, you want to dive into the details?
 Be warned, this code is complicated.